rapidsai/notebooks/README.md

 * `utils`: contains a set of useful scripts for interacting with RAPIDS

-* For additional, community driven notebooks, which will include our blogs, tutorials, workflows, and more intricate examples, please see the [Notebooks Extended Repo](https://github.com/rapidsai/notebooks-extended)
+* For additional, community driven notebooks, which will include our blogs, tutorials, workflows, and more intricate examples, please see the [Notebooks Contrib Repo](https://github.com/rapidsai/notebooks-contrib)